e-spaulding/dasc130/syllabus.md

 __Attendance/Participation:__ When calculating the attendance/participation grade, I will consider (1) attendance in class, (2) participation in class, and (3) participation in Ed discussions.
 Attendance in >90% of our classes (= 26/28 of our class sessions) will result in an automatic 100% for this category.
 If you miss more classes than that, I will consider in-person participation and participation in the Ed forum (both asking questions and answering classmate questions) as well (i.e. it is possible to miss more than 2 classes and still get full attendance if you participate in-person and/or on Ed).
 Please see the attendance policy below for extenuating circumstances (illness, emergencies, university-sponsored activities).

 __Homework:__ Homework is typically a combination of conceptual questions and coding exercises in Python.
-They will be released on Ed on Friday 3pm and due the next Friday at 11:59pm.
-There may be some exceptions, e.g. the ethics module, in which we skip a weekly homework and substitute a graded in-class discussion (which will be counted just like the homework, as a part of the 30% of the final grade allocated to homework).
+They will be released on Ed on Friday 3pm and due the next Saturday at 11:59pm.
 Your lowest homework score will be dropped.

 __Exams:__ The exams are closed-book, closed-note paper exams with no collaboration or device usage allowed.
 Exams may be scaled depending on class performance (only in a way that would increase your grade, never to decrease it).
 Exam 1 and Exam 3 are smaller and will only include content from the last few topics after the previous exam (i.e. they are not "cumulative").
 Exam 2 (a.k.a. the midterm) is a cumulative exam in that it includes topics from Exam 1 and after Exam 1.
 Same with Exam 4 (a.k.a. the final) - it will include topics from the entire course.